Janbinkowski96/Case_study/Task_1/reports/Final_report.md

     significance differences between samples.

     It is important to note that despite the similar cv scores.
-Models make mistakes in a different way, differing in the occurrence of false positive (FP) (showed by precision) and false negative (FN) showed by recall.
+Models make mistakes in a different way, differing in the occurrence of false positive (FP, showed by precision) and false negative (FN, showed by recall).
     Metrics for each class of target values are available from [classification report](General_Models_Metrics.txt).
     The highest average of F1 (weighted average of the precision and recall) has LR model.